casper-network/docs/source/docs/casper/workflow/undelegate-ui.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Undelegating with the Block Explorer
+# Undelegating with a Block Explorer

 If you want to undelegate tokens from a validator, you can do so at any time.
 Note that undelegation costs approximately 0.5 CSPR when writing this article.